-- 83. The only reasonable expectation of the Pensioners was that SCI would fund the Plan according to law.
-When SCI declared and paid the dividend, it had funded the Plan up to the amount legally required, and Morneau makes no allegation to the contrary. - 84.
-Moreover, at the time of the declaration and payment of the 2013 dividend the Pensioners were not "creditors" of SCI within the meaning of s.
-241(2) of the CBCA.
-At that time, SCI had complied with its obligations by funding the Plan to the level required by law and by continuing to make the payments from the Plan to which its members were entitled.
-It was not until 2017, over three years later, that SCI was unable to make the payments required by law. - 85.
-In any event, even if the directors' declaration and payment of the 2013 dividend was oppressive to the interests of any of SCI's creditors, which is denied, setting aside the declaration of the 2013 dividend and requiring the ESL Parties to pay a portion of it to the Pensioners would be unjust in the circumstances.
-As pleaded, the ESL Parties did not know, and ought not reasonably to have known, that the declaration and payment of the 2013 dividend constituted a breach of the fiduciary duties the directors owed to the Pensioners.
-Moreover, the ESL Parties did not know, and ought not reasonably to have known, that the declaration and payment of the 2013 dividend would be oppressive to the interests of the Pensioners.
+- 85. Those creditors of SCI who had claims against SCI that arose after the declaration of the 2013 dividend are not "creditors" within the meaning of s.
+241(2) of the CBCA, and the Litigation Trustee can advance no oppression claim with respect to or on behalf of such creditors. - 86.
+In any event, such creditors cannot have had any reasonable expectation at the time their claims against SCI arose that SCI would not declare the 2013 dividend.
+It was a past event.
+Moreover, such creditors entered into commercial arrangements with SCI on the basis of its then-existing financial state.
+The 2013 dividend had been publicly disclosed and was known to them.
+By choosing nonetheless to extend credit to the corporation, on whatever terms they were able to negotiate, they assumed any risk that resulted from its prior payment. - 87.
+Moreover, even if the directors' declaration and payment of the 2013 dividend was oppressive to the interests of any of SCI's creditors, which is denied, setting aside the declaration of the 2013 dividend and requiring the ESL Parties to repay their share of it to SCI would be unjust in the circumstances.
+As pleaded, the ESL Parties did not know, and ought not reasonably to have known, that the declaration and payment of the 2013 dividend constituted a breach of the fiduciary duties the directors owed to SCI.
+Moreover, the ESL Parties did not know, and ought not reasonably to have known, that the declaration and payment of the 2013 dividend would be oppressive to the interests of SCI's creditors.
 Nor did the ESL Parties have any involvement in the declaration and payment of the 2013 dividend.
-In these circumstances, granting a remedy in oppression against the ESL Parties would be inequitable. - 86.
-Finally, the declaration of the 2013 dividend did not cause harm to the Pensioners.
-If the 2013 dividend had not been declared the directors would not have diverted the amount of the dividend into the Plan, to which all payments required by law had been made at the time.
-Nor did the 2013 dividend cause SCI's insolvency, which occurred over three-and-a-half years after the declaration of the 2013 dividend, which was not a foreseeable consequence of the declaration and payment of the 2013 dividend, and which would have occurred regardless of the declaration and payment of the 2013 dividend.
+In these circumstances, granting a remedy in oppression against the ESL Parties would be inequitable.

+88. Finally, the declaration of the 2013 dividend did not cause harm to the creditors of SCI that remained unpaid by SCI when it entered into CCAA proceedings.
+The 2013 dividend did not cause SCI's insolvency, which occurred over three-and-a-half years after the declaration of the 2013 dividend, which was not a foreseeable consequence of the declaration and payment of the 2013 dividend, and which would have occurred regardless of the declaration and payment of the 2013 dividend.